20 Cinematography Terms Everyone on a Film Set Should Know

 Setlife: A Guide To Getting A… is a must-have guide designed to prepare you for what happens on a typical day on a film set.
 Matt Webb’s no-fuss, practical tips are essential reading for anyone chasing a career in the film industry.
 The book is available for $25 from Amazon.

-If you liked 20 Camera Terms Everyone on a Film Set Should Know, take a look at this:
+If you liked 20 Cinematography Terms Everyone on a Film Set Should Know, then you’ll love:

-Enjoyed 20 Camera Terms Everyone on a Film Set Should Know?
-Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
+Enjoyed 20 Cinematography Terms Everyone on a Film Set Should Know?
+Please share it in your social networks (Facebook, Twitter, email, etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.

 I welcome thoughts and remarks on ANY of the content above in the comments section below…